 Lanzarote produces some high quality wines and we visited Bodegas Rubicón to sample a few and to find out more about the vinification process.
 This country house dates from the 17th century and is surrounded by 3 hectares of vineyards, overlooking the National Park of Timanfaya.

 The owner of Bodegas Rubicón, Don Germán López Figueras, is a passionate wine maker.
 For several years, wine was made here using traditional wooden presses.

 These days, you can visit the old winery and also taste the wide range of wines produced here, including Rubicon Moscatel, a sweet muscat wine that has won many international awards.
 It is manually harvested and has a fruity taste with notes of honey and white flowers.

-The final stage of our voyage of discovery in Lanzarote was a memorable catamaran cruise.
-We admired the port with its many yachts before heading off on our beautiful catamaran.
+For the final stage of your voyage of discovery in Lanzarote, we recommend a catamaran cruise.
+Admire the port with its many yachts before heading off on your beautiful catamaran.

-We tucked into a gourmet tapas lunch prepared by the catamaran’s friendly owners, Monica and Scott.
-After lunch, I had fun in one of the kayaks that they’d brought on the catamaran.
+Tuck into a gourmet tapas lunch prepared by the catamaran’s friendly owners, Monica and Scott.
+After lunch, have fun in one of the kayaks that are on board the catamaran.

 This would definitely suit atypical tourists and families who are keen to try something active.
-It was a lovely way to end our Lanzarote visit and to experience the charms of the island.
+It’ss a lovely way to end your Lanzarote visit and to experience the charms of the island.